 Once, did you love the holidays and other special times of celebration?
-Was that before they were transformed into something negative by alcoholism—by your alcoholic husband’s hurtful or embarrassing behaviors,, perhaps?
+Was that before they were transformed into something negative by alcoholism—by your alcoholic husband’s hurtful or embarrassing behaviors, perhaps?

-My husband went back to drinking.
-For indeed, he wasn’t abusing substances at the time I met him, but he did have a history of alcoholism and addiction to prescription drugs, too.
-(I was naïve enough at the time I’d married him to think that, because he’d been through treatment at an inpatient center, he was cured.
-Was this because I didn’t have a degree in clinical social work yet, and I had not been exposed to alcoholism via my family?)
-Well, he resumed his abuse of prescription drugs, too.
-In other words, he became ruled by the chemicals.
-But of course, it would have been so much better if he’d had dominion over them instead.
+My husband hadn't been abusing substances at the time I met him.
+However, I must admit that he did have a history of alcoholism and addiction to prescription drugs, too.
+(I was naïve enough at the time I’d married him to think that because he’d been through treatment at an inpatient center, he was cured.
+Was this because I didn’t have a degree in clinical social work yet, and I had not been exposed to alcoholism in my family?).
+Actually, while I wasn't aware of it at the time, I suspect he resumed to abusing perception drugs about this time, too.

-Earlier that same year, while he was in treatment, I’d discovered I wasn’t the only wife of an alcoholic who found the holidays a challenging time.
+Earlier that same year, while my husband was in treatment, I’d discovered I wasn’t the only wife of an alcoholic who found the holidays a challenging time.
 While my husband was in treatment at the Mayo Clinic in Rochester, Minnesota, I had occasion to attend what was referred to as family week.
 (Actually, despite the name, it ran from Thursday night until Sunday morning.)

 The Benefits of Honesty and Authenticity versus Keeping Family Secrets

-And in truth, it would have made it more uncomfortable for those in the presence of this couple, too.
+It would have made it more uncomfortable for those in the presence of this couple, too.